opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 .. c:function:: read(std::istream &is, int num_quant_bits)

-    Read a pre-saved randomized tree from a file or stream.
+    Reads a pre-saved randomized tree from a file or stream.

     :param file_name: Name of the file that contains randomized tree data.

     :param is: Input stream associated with the file that contains randomized tree data.

-    :param num_quant_bits: Number of bits are used for quantization
+    :param num_quant_bits: Number of bits used for quantization.

 .. index:: RandomizedTree::write